 Many first time visitors to Mexico City expect the sweltering temperatures of Mexico’s beach towns, but are shocked to find the capital city’s weather to be much more variant.
 As I mentioned above, many mornings and evenings are chilly, while afternoons can be very hot.

-The average temperatures don’t change too much throughout the seasons, with highs at 76°F (24°C) in July and at 72°F (22C°) in January, and lows ranging between 41°F (5°C) and 54°F (12°C) throughout the year.
+The average temperatures don’t change too much throughout the seasons, with highs at 76ยฐF (24ยฐC) in July and at 72ยฐF (22Cยฐ) in January, and lows ranging between 41ยฐF (5ยฐC) and 54ยฐF (12ยฐC) throughout the year.
+Even in the coldest month, you’ll probably need to pack for warm weather, and in the heat of the summer momths, you’ll need to bring at least a light jacket.

 One thing that does change throughout the season is the rain.
 The rainy season generally lasts through May or June to November.
 Mexico City still experiences plenty of sunshine and heat throughout the rainy season, but with an occasional cloudy day, and frequent downpours in the late afternoon and evenings.